Terminal-2 icon

 Availability

-Card schemes set specific rules around which businesses can adjust authorizations.
-Your eligibility is determined by your Merchant Category Code (MCC), but note that schemes use different MCCs for the same business type.
+Card Card schemes set specific rules around which businesses can adjust authorizations.
+Your eligibility is determined by your Merchant Category Code (MCC).
+For a business type, each card scheme uses a different MCC.
+See which schemes support which MCC codes.

 To view your MCCs for each payment method: